tdwg/vocab/documentation-specification.md

 **4.4.2.1 Normative and non-normative content in machine-readable representations of term lists**

-Although term lists are a form of descriptive document, they differ from generic descriptive documents in an important way.
+Although term lists are described by descriptive documents, term list documents differ from generic descriptive documents in an important way.
 The machine-readable representation of a descriptive document that is primarily human-readable will contain metadata about the document, but will not generally include most of the content of the document.
 However, the machine-readable representation of a term list will contain substantively the same information as the human-readable document.
 For that reason, it is important that any notations explaining the categories of term data that are normative SHOULD be preserved in the machine-readable data as well.
 Such notations SHOULD be included as the value of an rdfs:comment property of the term list.
 For example, if the human-readable representation of the term list notes that term definitions are normative, but that comments are not, that note SHOULD be included as an rdfs:comment.

 **4.4.2.2 Vocabulary extension term lists**

 If a vocabulary is extended by asserting properties of terms that generate machine-computable entailments (that is, axioms), those properties SHOULD be asserted in a machine-readable document that is separate from the machine-readable document that asserts the basic properties described in Section 4.5.
-This separate document is a specialized kind of term list known as a vocabulary extension term list.
+This separate document is a specialized kind of term list document known as a vocabulary extension term list.
 The axioms contained in the extension list can be combined with the metadata about terms contained in a basic term definition list to create an semantically enhanced ontology through a layered approach [GBIF-KOS, Section 1.1].
 The annotation owl:imports is used by an ontology vocabulary to gain access to the entities and axioms contained in the basic and extension term lists [OWL-SYNTAX].

 The rdf:type of a vocabulary extension list is owl:Ontology.
 This is entailed by the range of owl:imports; nevertheless, it is desirable to assert this explicitly.
 The type of a basic term definition list SHOULD not be declared explicitly to be owl:Ontology, since this implies a level of semantics that might not concern all users of the basic term list.